system-f/fp-course/README.markdown

 ### Getting Help

 There are two mailing lists for asking questions.
 All questions are welcome, however, your first post might be moderated.
-This is simply to spam.
+This is simply to prevent spam.

 1. [[nicta-fp]](https://groups.google.com/forum/#!forum/nicta-fp) is a Google
    Group for any queries related to functional programming.
 This mailing list is